-Our family has owned cacao farms, and still engages in cacao production, since 1892.
+Our family has owned cacao farms and still engages in cacao production since 1892.
 We have always been around cacao or surrounded by relatives adept at cacao farming.
 Like most children in cacao growing communities we, toiled on the farm, could not afford chocolate but fantasied about eating and perhaps making it!

 No chance!Though there is a glut of cacao beans in Ghana the practice has always been to export the fermented beans for cash.
-Cacao farming and chocolate making having been deliberately kept separate for over a century.
+Cacao farming and chocolate making have been deliberately kept separate for over a century.

 A visit to the Speciality Fine Food Fair sparked our interest in making chocolate after connecting with many small scale chocolate makers.
 This saved the cocoa trees on our farm as we had planned to replace them, with oil palm trees.
 Cacao growing per se is no longer financially viable.